Infineon/StreamGen/README.md

 - class dependencies
 - class composition (for multi-label modelling)

-A more economic alternative to collecting and labelling streams with desired properties is the **generation** of synthetic streams.
+A more economical alternative to collecting and labelling streams with desired properties is the **generation** of synthetic streams[^6].
-Some mentionable efforts in that direction include augmentation based dataset generation like [ImageNet-C](https://github.com/hendrycks/robustness)[^3] or simulation based approaches like the [EndlessCLSim](https://arxiv.org/abs/2106.02585)[^4], where semantically labeled street-view images are generated (and labeled) by a game engine, that procedurally generates the city environment and simulates drift by modifying parameters (like the weather and illumination conditions) over time.
+Some mentionable efforts in that direction include augmentation based dataset generation like [ImageNet-C](https://github.com/hendrycks/robustness)[^3] or simulation-based approaches like the [EndlessCLSim](https://arxiv.org/abs/2106.02585)[^4], where semantically labeled street-view images are generated (and labeled) by a game engine, that procedurally generates the city environment and simulates drift by modifying parameters (like the weather and illumination conditions) over time.

 <details>
     <summary>ImageNet-C [3]</summary>